pauln17/FSO-Course/part4/NOTES.md

 The test imports the Express application from the app.js module and wraps it with the supertest function into a so called superagent object.
 This provides us with HTTP methods to create requests to different endpoints (the last line)

 ## Run Tests Individually
 It is important to run tests individually for several reasons, one being that each test is isolated and independent of each other, not relying on the state left by another test.
+To run tests individually:
+`npm run test -- -t <testFile> OR <testStringName>` (assuming test is set as a script for Jest)

 ## Async / Await
 1. Async Function (async):